 While you’re networking through LinkedIn, you’ll want to keep your business contacts stored in an organized yet simple manner.
-Try using Really Simple Systems, an easy-to-use B2B focused CRM, to email directly from its dashboard, capture emails to and from business contacts in real-time, and easily email market from its platform.
+Try using Really Simple Systems, an easy-to-use B2B focused CRM, to email directly from its dashboard, capture emails to and from business contacts received during sales calls or networking events, and easily email market from its platform.
 It offers free webinars and tutorials, provides in-depth sales forecasts, and can easily scale with you as your business grows.
 It’s free for up to two users — get started today.

 3. Share the Solution You Offer

 Steph Cartwright, Certified Professional Resume Writer, Off The Clock Resumes LLC

 I share the problem I solve in my LinkedIn Headline.
 It’s important that your LinkedIn Headline attracts your targeted audience with keywords that they’re searching for, but too many LinkedIn users keyword-stuff their Headlines and forget to provide any context.
 For example, my job title alone only tells others that I write resumes.
 My LinkedIn Headline stands out because I’m telling my targeted audience what I will achieve for them.

 LinkedIn headline: “Certified Resume Writer Developing Resumes + LinkedIn Profiles That Present You as the Best Fit for Your Ideal Job”

 My headline is effective because it takes advantage of LinkedIn’s algorithm as well as showing up for the people who are specifically searching for this type of service.
 When people are looking for SEO services, they are likely to type in SEO Expert, SEO Freelancer, or something similar.
 When they type in SEO Pro, I’m likely to be one of the top few to show up outside of their network.